ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/590-nifi.png)

 Let's set the properties.
-Keep in mind that elasticsearch's IP is the container's IP that you can find out issuing
+Keep in mind that elasticsearch's IP is the elasticsearch container's IP that you can find out issuing

 		docker newtwork inspect nifinet